pku-liang/hestia-artifact/README.md

 Run the simulation and inspect the result.
 You will find that the result is the same as `data/C_out.txt`

 After that, run the structure-level simulation.
-You will find that the result differs from `data/C_out.txt`
+You will encounter a segmentation fault.

 ```bash
 hestia hec_wrong.tcl